ComputationalGasDynamicsLab/xgcm_cases/README.md

-# xgcm_cases
+# xgcm cases
-XGCm cases used for NERSC GPU Hackathon December 2021
+- XGCm cases used for NERSC GPU Hackathon December 2021;
+- This repository also includes additional simulation cases for XGCm code validation, profiling, and weak scaling study.